Who Is Required To Fill Out Form 1310?

 Can Form 1310 Be E-Filed?

-Depending on the circumstances, Form 1310 can be filed electronically.
+Depending on the circumstances, a return that includes Form 1310 can be filed electronically.
 Answer the questions in the Form 1310 Menu appropriately, based on the decedent's situation.

-If the individual responsible for filing the deceased taxpayer's return is: a surviving spouse requesting reissuance of a refund check; or a court appointed personal representative, the return cannot be electronically filed.
+If the individual responsible for filing the deceased taxpayer's return is either a surviving spouse requesting reissuance of a refund check or a court appointed personal representative, the return cannot be electronically filed.

 You will also need to enter the name of the individual claiming the refund, and a signature date.

-In the Form 1310 Menu, enter the Social Security Number, name, and address of the individual claiming the decedent's refund.
-Answer each of the questions in the Form 1310 Menu according to the deceased taxpayer's situation.
+- Enter the Social Security Number, name, and address of the individual claiming the decedent's refund.

-NOTE: This is a guide on entering Form 1310 into the program.
+NOTE: This is a guide on including Form 1310 in a return in the TaxSlayer Pro program.
 This is not intended as tax advice.
-For additional information refer to the Additional Link below.
+For additional information refer to the additional information below.